shawn-tsosie/shawn-tsosie.github.io/_posts/2019-01-08-Linear-Regression-Part-1.md

 Suppose that we have a large number of points (any kind of numerical data will work).
-We either know or suspect that there is some predictable or function generating these points.
+We either know or suspect that there is some predictable function generating these points.
 What we would like to do is determine what form this function takes.
 For example, suppose that we have the average housing price per year for the